Vending machines can provide a variety of functions for customers.

 1. Machine Cost

-The cost of a vending machine varies on the different specifications the owner is looking for.
+The vending machine’s cost varies depending on the specifications the owner is looking for.

 Also, There are various types of vending machines available.
 So you can choose the right vending machine for yourself.